xzhang222/sR1-method/README.md

 # sR1-method
-Python codes for single-atom R1 method and partial-structure R1 method
+Python codes for single-atom R1 (sR1) and partial-structure R1 (pR1) calculations

+About single-atom R1 (sR1) calculation:

 The included a.hkl and a.res provide one example of raw data files.
 At the start, a.res provides initial model.
 If this model contains a single atom, the program will generate a random poisition for it.
 If the model contains multiple atoms, the input model will be used as is.
 After calculation, the resulting model is written to a.res.
 The starting model, intermediate calculation steps, and the resulting model are also recorded in the history.txt file.
 The main user interface is s_rap119.py.
 In cmd window change directory to the folder where a.res etc. are located then type "python s_rap119.py" to solve the structure by the single-atom R1 method.